Communicating with function signatures in C++

 void f(std::unique_ptr<Object> x);

-With these signatures, you tell the user that the function will keep a reference to the value that they pass and that it may edit it at its leisure.
-With std::shared_ptr the user may care about whether the value changes, but with the std::unique_ptr you become the sole owner so, after the user hands off the ownership, their part is done.
+you become the sole owner so, after the user hands off the ownership, their part is done.
 If you only ever want to be updated on the state of the value then use:

 void f(std::shared_ptr<const Object> x);

-A std::shared_ptr<Object> will convert naturally to a std::shared_ptr<const Object>.
+will convert naturally to a std::shared_ptr<const Object>

 And that’s it!
 The usage of other function signatures might cause some debate about their intent and various levels of caution are required for their use.
 In each case, there are completely valid cases for their use, but with increasing probability, they are to be avoided.
 Let’s take a look.